newellp88/BreastCancerClassification/README.md

 # Introduction

-Data from old ["Kaggle.com"](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data) competition.
+Data from an old ["Kaggle.com"](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data) competition.

 Exploratory machine learning/classification set of breast cancer data.
 The data itself is pretty straightforward, roughly 2/3 of the patients don't have cancer and about 1/3 do.